 Vladimir Feygin did not create a traditional scientific school and did not leave behind followers in the conventional sense.
 Perhaps, because, unlike many of his colleagues, he almost did not engage in University education.

 However, as one can see from the memories included in this book, many people have considered it an honor to recognize themselves as his followers and colleagues.
 He created a genuine creative atmosphere of free search, unshored analysis, meaningful,

 In our opinion, the legacy that Vladimir Feygin left behind is his approaches to economic analysis and forecasting, his ideas about the theory and practice of energy diplomacy, the manner of conducting complex bilateral and multilateral discussions and negotiations, ways to achieve almost unattainable compromises, and, finally, the human warmth and cordiality that always emanated from him — along with raising his children and deep scientific achievements in mathematics and Economics of the gas industry.

-The book will be published in late 2020.
-The presentation is expected in January 2021.
+The book was published in late 2020.

 The presentation took place on 19 January 2021.